mtomcal/code-slinger/README.md

   react-server  Run the hot reloading development server for your project on
                 localhost:8000
-  build         Bundle and export your React app to dist/bundle.js
+  build         Bundle and export your React app to dist/bundle.js gen-webpack   Generates a custom webpack file to be modified for custom
+                Webpack builds.

 Options:
   -h, --help  Show help                                                [boolean]